-- of WAVE, ADV, BC, DIV, and EDDY) are shown for the different regimes ± 10 days around regime onset.
-As shown by Hochman et al. (2021, their Fig. 2) for the original Z500-based standardised projection, the evolution of all four regimes (in terms of the projected PV anomalies, colored lines in Figure 2) is largely similar, which stems from the life cycle definition and the average duration of about 10 days for all different blocked regimes.
+projections of WAVE, ADV, BC, DIV, and EDDY) are shown for the different regimes $\pm 10 \, \text{d}$ around regime onset.
+As shown by Hochman et al. (2021, their Fig. 2) for the original Z{500} -based standardized projection, the evolution of all four regimes (in terms of the projected PV anomalies, colored lines in Fig. 2) is largely similar, which stems from the life cycle definition and the average duration of about 10 d for all different blocked regimes.
 The associated observed tendencies are, in general, positive between day -5 and day 5 around onset.
-The projected diagnosed tendencies describe this general evolution very - 275 well.
-The diagnosed tendencies tend to underestimate the observed tendencies before regime onset in particular for EuBL and ScBL, and tend to overestimate the tendencies thereafter, in particular for AR and except for ScBL after day 5.
+The projected diagnosed tendencies describe this general evolution very well.
+The diagnosed tendencies tend to underestimate the observed tendencies before regime onset, in particular for EuBL and ScBL, and tend to overestimate the tendencies thereafter, in particular for AR and except for ScBL after day 5.
 In general, however, diagnosed and observed tendencies agree well, which warrants a more detailed analysis of the individual diagnosed contributions.